verylonglogin/order-management-be/README.md

 4. Additional Database Fields – Include timestamps such as created_at
 5. Monitoring & Logging
 6. Monetary Precision – Ensure the amount field uses proper monetary structures to prevent rounding errors
-7. I'm not happy with the search by payment description, I used pg websearch_to_tsquery, but would investigate more
 8. Custom Order ID Generation – Replace nanoid with a custom implementation to avoid reliance on third-party libraries for a critical system component
 9. Caching, though it might be an overkill
 10. Dropdowns/Helpers for Currency & Country Selection – Improve input UX with pre-defined options